The truth behind a generational anthem and how mainstream media profits from disparaging youth

 Beck strikes back against a false media narratives

-While there is no doubt that musicians like Beck benefited from media coverage, it didn’t mean he couldn’t rail against its abuses and shortcomings – especially when it was deliberately misrepresenting his music, his character and his generation.
+While there is no doubt that musicians like Beck benefited from media coverage, it didn’t hold him back from railing against its abuses and shortcomings – especially when the media was deliberately misrepresenting his music, his character and his generation.

-He realized that as a talented young rock star of his time, the media were going to use him to drive sales anyway they could.
+He realized that as a talented and popular young rock star of his time, the media and the broader machine, were going to capitalize on his fame anyway they could.

 “Slacker my ass.
 I mean, I never had any slack.
 I was working a $4-an-hour job trying to stay alive.” – Beck in Rolling Stone 1994